NethServer/ns8-traefik/README.md

 ## delete-route

 This action delets an existing route.
 It can be used when removing a module instance.
-The action takes 1 parameter:
+The action takes the following parameters:
 - `instance`: the instance name
+- `lets_encrypt_cleanup` (optional): if a Let's Encrypt certificate was obtained trigger the cleanup of the internal certificate store (`acme.json` file) with immediate Traefik restart.

 Example:
 ```